Trump says the US knows where Iran's Khamenei is hiding and urges Iran's unconditional surrender

 He ran on a promise to quickly end the wars in Gaza and Ukraine but has struggled to find an endgame to either.

-Associated Press writers Josh Boak, Tara Copp, Darlene Superville and Will Weissert contributed to this report.
+Associated Press writers Josh Boak, Tara Copp, David Klepper, Matthew Lee, Darlene Superville and Will Weissert contributed to this report.

 Credit: AP